Breast changes during or after pregnancy

 You may also find the following helpful:

-• Wear a well-fitting nursing bra that does not restrict your breasts
+• Wearing a well-fitting nursing bra that’s supportive but does not restrict your breasts

-• If your breasts are leaking, apply warm flannels just before expressing
+• If your breasts are leaking, applying warm flannels just before expressing

-• Apply chilled cabbage leaves to your breasts after feeding or expressing milk – this may help to reduce pain and swelling
+• Applying a cold pack or damp flannel to your breasts after feeding or expressing milk (this may help to reduce pain and swelling)

-• Take paracetamol at the recommended dose to ease the pain – this is safe to take while you’re breastfeeding
+• Taking paracetamol at the recommended dose to ease the pain (this is safe to take while you’re breastfeeding)

 Blocked milk ducts